Cobweb Spiderwort (Tradescantia sillamontana) Indoor Care, Propagation, Problems and Solutions

 Toxicity

+Tradescantia sillamontana is mildly toxic to humans and pets.
 If ingested, the plant sap can cause burning in the mouth, tongue and throat.
-The sap may also cause skin irritation in sensitive skin; always wear gloves when handling the White Gossamer Plant.
+The sap may also cause skin irritation in sensitive skin; always wear gloves when handling the plant.

 Where to Buy